Three Areas Where Social Media Can Cause an Issue

 Social media is one of the most widespread phenomena of the technological age.
 It has been instrumental in bringing the world together and disseminating information.

-However, social media has also received criticism due to a growing list of ways to impact a person’s health.
-Here are three areas — your mind, body, and social life — where addiction to social media can hurt you the most.
+However, social media has also received criticism due to its growing list of ways to impact a person’s health.
+Here are three areas—your mind, body, and social life—where addiction to social media can hurt you the most.

 1. Social Media Can Seriously Impact Your Mental Health

 The number one concern with most social media activity is mental health.
-This is due to multiple ways that too much social networking can impact an individual’s quality of life.
+This is due to multiple ways in which too much social networking can impact an individual’s quality of life.

 Social Media Adds to Depression and Anxiety

 Social media is rife with comparison and “one-upping” behavior.
-Many tend to treat their social media profiles as an opportunity to show off the best aspects of their life.
-This creates a vicious cycle of jealousy and competition with others.
+Many people treat their social media profiles as an opportunity to show off the best aspects of their lives, creating a vicious cycle of jealousy and competition with others.

 On top of that, the continual stream of negative content that often filters through social media feeds and comment sections can be mentally exhausting.
 This has been connected to triggers of sadness, depression, and anxiety — all of which can hurt your well-being.